-The CDF’s suite of rooms is equipped with all the hardware and software tools to create a multidisciplinary and concurrent design environment.
+The CDF’s suite of rooms is equipped with all the hardware, software and communication tools to create a multidisciplinary and concurrent design environment.

-The CDF consists of three design rooms and a number of support and ancillary rooms grouped around a central foyer.
-The main design room, incorporating a 6 x 2 m projection screen with 30 computer stations (some dedicated to a specific technical discipline, others configurable to any discipline) is used as the primary room for large mission or large instrument studies, while the project design room is smaller and is mainly used for smaller studies or reviews as well as splinter meetings for a larger study.
+The CDF consists of four design rooms and a number of support and ancillary rooms grouped around a central foyer.
+The main design room, incorporating a 6 x 2 m projection screen with 30 computer stations (some dedicated to a specific technical discipline, others configurable to any discipline) is used as the primary room for large mission or system of systems studies, while the project design rooms are smaller and are typically used for instrument design studies or reviews as well as splinter meetings for a larger study.

-The support design room is more of a conventional meeting room with a central table.
-All the rooms are linked via an audio visual network allowing data from any screen or workstation to be displayed on any or all of the screens in the other rooms.
-All the rooms also have full video conference facilities via ISDN or IP.
-A 3D-printing facility allows teams to examine tangible prototypes of their designs as they work on them.
+All the rooms can be linked via an audio visual network allowing data to be shared on any or all of the screens in the other rooms.
+All the rooms also have full video conference facilities via ISDN or IP and the ability to record the presentations and video conference via an inbuilt recording system.
+A 3D-printing facility allows teams to examine tangible prototypes of the systems that are being designed.